wall-hacker/POO-TV-2.0/README.md

 **1] actions package:**
- - The actions package contains the implementations of all desired functionalities, be it a ChangePage, OnPage, **Back, Database, Recommandation or Subscribe type action**
+ - The actions package contains the implementations of all desired functionalities, be it a ChangePage, OnPage, **Back, Database or Recommandation type action**

 - **The back package contains the BackAction class which contains all the methods or as I call them actions related to reverting